hpc-ulisboa/gpuPTXModel/README.md

 * ``datasets`` - datasets used to train (and validate) the models;
 * ``gpu_info`` - files that characterize the architecture to be considered in the trained models (number of freq. domains, number of levels in each domain, etc.);
 * ``model_configs`` - configurations of the models;
-* ``ptx_parser`` - command line tool that can read PTX files and output the required information to be used in the proposed models;
 * ``src`` - gpuPTXModel source auxiliary files.

+### Tools
+- ``gpuPTXModel`` - main command line tool that trains static models (Performance+Power+Energy) based on a given dataset for a specific GPU;
+- ``gpuPTXParser`` - command line tool that can read PTX files and output the required information to be used in the proposed models;
+- ``toolReadBenchs`` - command line tool that reads dataset and aggregates in suitable format;

 ## 1. gpuPTXModel Tool